 "Book a view with that location at SER Steak + Spirits, set atop the Hilton Anatole in the Design District.
 There are multiple event rooms on the same floor as the restaurant, available to reserve for weddings of all sizes and offering access the steak and seafood menu of the restaurant.
 All the rooms have killer views of Downtown, over the Trinity River, or into the East side.
 The rooms are pretty bare, and the hotel can work with the wedding party to set up seating and design the spaces.
 It has a blank-slate quality, other than the existing carpet and wall colors, for couples who don’t mind reenvisioning the space themselves." - Courtney E. Smith

-"For a solid steak dinner and a stunning view of Dallas, this is the best place on the list of restaurants." - Courtney E. Smith
+"For a solid steak dinner paired with a stunning view of Dallas, Ser Steak + Spirits stands out as one of the best choices on the list." - Courtney E. Smith